 - In advance by cheque (please make payable to “North Wales Cruising Club Ltd” and send by post or hand over at the bar)

-- On the day by card or cash at the Clubhouse
+- In advance by card or cash at the Clubhouse

 - In advance through electronic fund transfer (please request bank account details when making booking)

-- Using RYA training vouchers on the day (please ensure the correct value as we cannot give change)
+- In advance using RYA training vouchers (please ensure the correct value as we cannot give change)